 INTRO: OK, time to say hi to everyone in the office.
-Hey everyone.
-Hey.
-As you can see, it takes a whole team of people to make BTN every week and it also takes you.
-So, let's have a look at some of the incredible stories from kids this year.
+Hello everyone in the office.
+Hi Amelia.
+As you can see, it takes a big team of people to make BTN but not just in front of the camera but behind the scenes as well.
+But also, BTN won't be what it is without all of the super-talented and interesting young Aussies that we meet every week.
+Let's have a look back at some of the amazing stories we heard this year.

 Yep, you guys certainly were busy doing all sorts of interesting, amazing and inspiring things.
-You helped us see some the year's biggest stories through your eyes.
+You helped us to see some the year's biggest stories through your eyes

-MAUI CHILD: On August 8th, there was a hurricane and a wildfire.
+MAUI CHILD: On August 8th, there was a hurricane and a wild fire.